TAregger/odff/README.md

 ### Providing connection data
 The target database to fetch from can be either provided directly on the command line with `--url` or by referring to a name (`--name`) of a connection defined in a separate file.

+When providing the url directly, it must contain username and password but should not specify the sub-protocol (`jdbc:oracle:thin`).

 #### Connection definitions file format
 The file with the connection definitions is in JSON format and contains one or more connection definitions.
 All attributes except `password`